-If you use an online document creation tool or need to write up emails often, then many Chrome extensions can help with your write-ups.
+If you use an online document creation tool or need to write emails often, many Chrome extensions can help with your write-ups.

-As a writer myself, I use multiple Chrome extensions that make writing my posts a whole lot easier.
-Whether it’s fixing grammatical errors, taking screenshots, or doing topic research, Chrome extensions take the hard part out of my hard work.
+As a writer, I use multiple Chrome extensions that make writing my posts much more accessible.
+Whether fixing grammatical errors, taking screenshots, or researching topics, Chrome extensions take the hard part out of my hard work.

 Whether you are an author, a college student, or a business manager who needs to write often to clients, I know a bunch of Chrome extensions that can make writing surprisingly easier for you.

 Below you’ll find some of my favorite Chrome extensions that make writing easier for me and a few more that I highly recommend for their powerful features.